 - 1. Type this example into a script and test it. - 2.
 Modify do_twice so that it takes two arguments, a function object and a value, and calls the function twice, passing the value as an argument. - 3.
-Write a more general version of print_spam, called print_twice, that takes a string as a parameter and prints it twice. - 4.
-Use the modified version of do_twice to call print_twice twice, passing 'spam' as an argument. - 5.
-Define a new function called do_four that takes a function object and a value and calls the function four times, passing the value as a parameter.
+Use the modified version of do_twice to call print_twice twice, passing 'spam' as an argument. - 4.
+Define a new function called do_four that takes a function object and a value and calls the function four times.
 There should be only two statements in the body of this function, not four.